 How often do you say things like “if I keep my room organized, I deserve the benefits of productivity” or “I am going to be unconditionally good, so nothing bad happens to me.”?
 People like to make unconscious deals with the universe because they want good things in return.
+This is called Heaven’s Reward Fallacy – A faulty expectation that all effort, sacrifice, and self-denial will eventually lead to a reward.
 To feel they can control what good things happen in the future, they bargain and do something.
+For example, “if I abstain from dating and focus only on studies, I’ll get a good job.”
+But 3 years later, you land a mediocre job and get angry at the universe because you did everything right, but still, the universe did not reward you with your expected job.
 However, the universe doesn’t acknowledge these deals.
 The deals will waste time and show you your efforts were for the wrong reason when something bad happens.
 You wouldn’t want to stop good habits just because the universe didn’t respect your bargaining.
 If you can avoid bargaining with the universe, you can continue doing things because you want to – not because the universe will pay you back.

 14. Overthinking about what you could’ve done differently in the past.